 Why is it important to celebrate Pride in the workplace?

-Kazoo Sr. People & Culture Specialist Jandee Speegle put together a totally knockout Pride calendar for Kazoo to celebrate Pride Month in June 2020 — even though our offices are full remote during the COVID-19 pandemic!
+Kazoo Sr. People & Culture Specialist Jandee Speegle put together a totally knockout Pride calendar for Kazoo to celebrate Pride Month in June 2021 — even though our offices were full remote during the COVID-19 pandemic!
 Here’s what they had to say:

 “It’s important to celebrate Pride in the workplace because we must acknowledge and recognize the accomplishments of the gay rights movement and our brave LGBTQ advocates.
 It’s about the people in the LGBTQ community and our allies who fight and continue to fight for equality.